7 Simple Steps to Beautiful Feet

 - Use your thumbs to work on the top of your foot and your fingers on your soles.

 Massage is excellent for boosting circulation to the feet skin bringing fresh nutrients to all the cells and aiding the release and elimination of toxins.
 You can see the results for yourself.

-6 Keeping trim
+Beautiful Feet Tip No. 6 Keeping trim

 Just because toenails don’t grow as fast as your fingernails, it’s still important to keep the trim.